Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Bourne’s Climate Zone 6b

-• Early Spring (April–May): 0.5–0.7 lbs N/1,000 sq ft when grass resumes growth
+• Early Spring (April–May): Light 0.5–0.7 lbs N/1,000 sq ft when grass resumes growth; avoid heavy N.

-• Summer (July–August): Avoid applications during heat/drought
+• Summer (July–August): Avoid applications during heat/drought; risk of disease and runoff.

-• Primary Fall (September): 0.9–1.0 lbs N/1,000 sq ft for root development
+• Primary Fall (September): Most important—0.9–1.0 lbs N/1,000 sq ft for root development.

 Water Quality Protection & Stormwater Management in Compliance with Bourne’s MS4 Program